Portevent/Brume-Website/content/doc/MagicEngine/Entity/EntityAI/EntityAI.md

 ---
 title: EntityAI
-slug: EntityAI
+path: /MagicEngine/Entity/EntityAI
 alias:
-- Entity A I
+- EntityAI
 tag:
 - class
 ---
-An EntityAI is an object computing what an entity will do on its turn, and how it behave\
-A basic EntityAI has at least a Destination where it will move
+An EntityAI is an object computing what an entity will do on its turn, and how it behave A basic EntityAI has at least a Destination where it will move